Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

   - Double check your permissions.
 Jellyfin does not need to be the owner, but its GID should be a part of a group that can access the mount/file.
 This is also your reminder to keep UID/GID consistent between host and guest systems.
 - Posters aren't rendering!
 Something `libSkiaSharp` version related in the log!
   - Tests don't seem to cover if the right version of `libSkipSharp` is bundled with Jellyfin.
 I try and check the upstream log for what version is now required but I may have missed it.
 Open a ticket to remind me to rebuild the library.
+- System kernel panic and reset when using VAAPI
+  - In the Bios :
+    - Try forcing the integrated GPU as first GPU
+    - Set at least 128Mb of ram to the integrated GPU and 256 of pre allocated DMVT
+  - Plug a monitor or a Dummy HDMI (some integrated GPU seem to require a monitor for memory allocation)